bamlab/dev-standards/backend/django/getting-started.mo.md

     )
 ```

-> **NOTE**: it is a good practice to add created and modifed fields to models, and add a verbose name.
+> **NOTE**: it is a good practice to add created and modified fields to models, and add a verbose name.

-- Create auto-magicaly the migrations: `python manage.py makemigrations`
+- Create auto-magically the migrations: `python manage.py makemigrations`
 - Migrate the database: `python manage.py migrate`

 > **CHECK 1**: